pete-hayes/Netskope-Client-MSI-Wizard/README.md

 3. Enter your Netskope parameters as required.
 4. Copy the generated command and use it in your deployment script or from the command line.

+## Security
+**This script is intended for local use only and should not be published or exposed on the public Internet.**

+It makes a single request to load the Bootstrap library.
+No Netskope token or other sensitive information is transmitted externally.
+The Netskope token is critical security data and must remain private at all times.

 ## License
 Licensed under MIT — free to use, modify, and share, with no warranty.